 In The Heights (2008 Original Broadway Cast).
-This is the first musical Lin-Manuel Miranda wrote/created/starred in before Hamilton and while I haven’t seen it I’ve been listening to the the OBCR and its fantastic.
+This is the first musical Lin-Manuel Miranda wrote/created/starred in before Hamilton and while I haven’t seen it I’ve been listening to the OBCR and it’s fantastic.
 There’s a musical adaptation of In The Heights that will be released in 2021.

 Resources – Video